reiver/spacehost-values/README.md

 Don't let the perfect be the enemy of the good.

-If items have priorities associateed with them, then do them in priority order.
+If tasks have priorities associated with them, then do them in priority order.

 ---